How To Hide Programs Installed In Windows 10?

 Next, you need to specify the program folder that you want to hide.

-For example, in this article, we want to hide the Google Chrome browser; So, right-click on the Google Chrome folder and select New and then DWORD (32-bit) Value.
+For example, we want to hide the Google Chrome browse in this article.
+To do so, right-click on the Google Chrome fold, and select N, ew, and then DWORD (32-bit) Value.

 Change the Value name to SystemComponent.
 Click on SystemComponent twice and then in the box Value data value of 1 Enter and the OK button.
 You can now close the Registry Editor window.

 Chrome is now hidden from all Windows directories.
-To be sure, you can go to the control panel and check this issue.
-To hide other programs, you must perform the above steps and delete SystemComponent for each of them.
+To be sure, you can go to the control panel to check on this issue.
+You must perform the above steps to hide other programs and delete SystemComponent for each.
 You can also block other Windows users from accessing the Registry Editor to ensure no one is making your changes.

-It is convenient to use the registry editor to hide a program; But if you try to hide multiple programs, you will lose a lot of time.
-Fortunately, you can get help from Group Policy Editor to hide all your Windows applications at once.
+It is convenient to use the registry editor to hide a program.
+However, if you try to hide multiple programs, you will lose a lot of time.
+Fortunately, you can get help from the Group Policy Editor to hide all your Windows applications at once.

 Policy Editor Group (GPE) can hide all applications from the Uninstall menu in Windows 10.
-Although GPE is only available in the Pro version of Windows 10, it can also enable in the Home version of Windows 10.
-Follow the steps below to activate Group Policy Editor in the home version of Windows 10.
+Although GPE is only available in the Pro version of Windows 10, it can also be enabled in the Home version.
+Follow the steps below to activate Group Policy Editor in the Home version of Windows 10.

 Enable Group Policy Editor in the home version of Windows 10

-Right-click on the BAT file you created and selected Run as administrator.
+Right-click on the BAT file you created and select Run as administrator.

 Next, the command window will open.
-Wait to see.
-Press any key to continue and exit the command window by pressing a button on the keyboard.
+Pressing any key to continue and exit the command window requires pressing a button on the keyboard.

 Now that you have GPE enabled, you can hide those programs.
 To do this, follow these steps:

 To open the Run window, press the Windows + R shortcut keys and enter gpedit.MSC and press Enter.
 You can also search for gpedit.MSc in the Start search bar.
-Then go to the following location:
+He goes to the following location:

-In the right-hand column, double-click the Hide “Programs and Features” page.
-Click Enabled in the pop-up window.
+Double-click the Hide “Programs and Features” page in the right-hand column.
+Lick Enabled in the pop-up window.

 Click Apply and OK to save the changes.

 Now, if you go to Programs and Features from the control panel, you will see the message Your system administrator has disabled programs and features, and you will not give any of the programs installed on Windows.
-There are two major drawbacks to using this method:
+Here are significant drawbacks to using this method:

 To prevent these problems, you can use third-party apps built to hide apps from the Windows Control Panel and settings and do not have any of the above disadvantages.
 To show apps again, edit the policy and select Not Configured.